Mzhenian/CrispyCrumbsServer/README.md

 1) open a powershell in `CrispyCrumbsServer` project-folder.
 2) run: `.\init_server.ps1`
 3) Enter the new CrispyCrumbs server JWT secret if prompted.
+(It's a password.
+There is no need to remember it, only to replace it when there is a fear hackers got you.)

 ### Initialization option two: manually